Donald Trump Approval Rating Today: Base Erodes, Majority Find Him Dishonest

 — Kyle Griffin (@kylegriffin1) March 23, 2017

 The Quinnipiac University poll voters responded with an overwhelming majority of over 70 percent saying they do not believe the president was wiretapped by the previous president, and they believe the intelligence community.
-When divided by party, the number drops significantly, with 39 percent of Republicans saying they do not believe the president was wiretapped, while every other party “disbelieves this claim by wide margins” according to Quinnipiac University.
+When divided by party, the number drops significantly, with 39 percent of Republicans saying they do not believe the president was wiretapped, while every other party “disbelieves this claim by wide margins,” according to Quinnipiac University.

-Voters also responded with 42 percent saying they do not even believe the president himself believes this wiretapping happened.
+Forty-two percent of voters stated they do not even believe the president himself believes this wiretapping happened.
 But those respondents answered the poll before yesterday’s revelations by Devin Nunes.

-The Quinnipiac University Poll measuring Donald Trump’s approval rating today was conducted between March 16 and March 21 by Dr. Douglas Schwartz on 1,056 voters across the states of Pennsylvania, New York, New Jersey, Connecticut, Florida, Ohio, Virginia, Iowa, and Colorado.
+The Quinnipiac University Poll measuring Donald Trump’s approval rating today was conducted between March 16 and March 21 by Dr. Douglas Schwartz of 1,056 voters across the states of Pennsylvania, New York, New Jersey, Connecticut, Florida, Ohio, Virginia, Iowa, and Colorado.